Ken-Alviola/Classification-Project/README.md

 |churn|1 if customer has left service| int |

 ### Hypotheses
--Are the monthly charges between churned customers significantly higher from unchurned customers?
+- Are the monthly charges between churned customers significantly higher from unchurned customers?
--**null hypothesis = "The means of monthly_charges are the same for churn vs. no churn** -**alternative hypothesis = "Churned customers had higher monthly_charges than unchurned**
+- **null hypothesis = "The means of monthly_charges are the same for churn vs. no churn**
+- **alternative hypothesis = "Churned customers had higher monthly_charges than unchurned**